 Part 2: Tailored Privacy Notice for Retail Office

-Retail Office - How personal data is stored
+Customers of Retail Office: How personal data is stored

 Data is held in proprietary databases with access limited to those Durham University Staff required to deliver merchandise or tickets

-Retail Office - How personal data is processed
+Customers of Retail Office: How personal data is processed

 Your data will be processed in line with the delivery of your merchandise or tickets, to collect feedback from your merchandise or tickets or to request details for future merchandise or tickets.

-Retail Office - Type(s) of personal data collected and held and method of collection
+Customers of Retail Office: Type(s) of personal data collected and held and method of collection

 Retail Office will collect and store data required to deliver your merchandise or ticket enquiry or purchase.
 This will include your Contact Details (name, address, telephone number, email address).
 It will also include the contact details (name, address, telephone number, email address) for any other recipient of merchandise or tickets you advise Retail Office staff.
 Retail Office will also collect and store other personal information required to deliver the correct merchandise or tickets (e.g. clothing size).
 This information will be collected by telephone, email, letter, paper form, online form or face to face discussion.